Layr-Labs/eigenlayer-docs/docs/eigenlayer/legal/eigenlayer-privacy-policy.md

 ​ When you access or use the Services, we may collect certain categories of information about you from a variety of sources, which comprises: ​

 - The following information about you: name, email address, and Discord Tag.
-We collect your email address and Discord Tag in order to communicate with you through the Services and through third party platforms, such as Discord. ​
+We collect your email address and Discord Tag in order to communicate with you through the Services and through third party platforms, such as Discord. ​- Information included in any identity documents you provide to us, including without limitation driver’s license or passport number, date of birth and/or country of residence.
+We collect this in limited circumstances for the purposes of identification of the jurisdiction of residence of certain users or as otherwise needed to satisfy certain regulatory obligations.
 - The following third-party wallet ("Wallet") information: public wallet address and token holdings.
 We collect third-party Wallet information in order to facilitate your use of the Services. ​
-- Any other information you choose to include in communications with us, for example, when sending a message through the Services. ​ We also automatically collect certain information about your interaction with the Services ("Usage Data").
+- Any other information you choose to include in communications with us, for example, when sending a message through the Services. ​

+We also automatically collect certain information about your interaction with the Services ("Usage Data").
 To do this, we may use cookies, web beacons/clear gifs and other geolocation tracking technologies ("Tracking Technologies").
 Usage Data comprises of: ​
 - Device information (e.g., unique device identifier, device type, IP address, operating system) ​
 - Browser information (e.g., browser type) ​
 - Location information (e.g., approximate geolocation) ​